xvnpw/xvnpw.github.io/content/posts/threat_modelling_with_fabric_framework.v2.md

 ### Context Matters

 There is something missing in all solutions to threat modeling that we checked today: **context**.
 In real life, we don't create a threat model for its own sake but with a purpose in mind.
 Context can describe what kind of company will implement this design; it could be a startup company just starting out with AI Nutrition-Pro as their only project or a mature company where AI Nutrition-Pro will be one of many features in their platform.
-Risk appetite and existing platform or company security posture will matter here; also it will be different who will be consuming the threat modelï¿½developers or security team?
+Risk appetite and existing platform or company security posture will matter here; also it will be different who will be consuming the threat model—developers or security team?

 It's definitely worth checking how LLM can handle this additional context; but this is for another experiment.